wombleton/gitlaw-nz/acts/S/Serious Fraud Office Act 1990.md

-    (3) Every member of the Serious Fraud Office commits an offence, and is liable on summary conviction to a fine not exceeding $5,000, who knowingly contravenes this section.
+    (3) Every member of the Serious Fraud Office commits an offence, and is liable on conviction to a fine not exceeding $5,000, who knowingly contravenes this section.

     Section 39(1): amended, on 1 April 1995 (applying with respect to the tax on income derived in 1995--96 and subsequent income years), by section YB 1 of the Income Tax Act 1994 (1994 No 164).

+    Section 39(3): amended, on 1 July 2013, by [section 413][92] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 40 Obligation to inform that protected information is secret